wp-plugins/zotpress/readme.txt

 * Bugfixes: Filtering by author and date reinstated.
 * New: Titles by year.
 (New parameter: title)

+= 4.1.1 =
+* Bugfix: Can now sort by ASC or DESC order.

 == Upgrade Notice ==

 = 1.2 =